akeneo/pim-helpcenter/content/md/products-super-power/product-associations.md

 1. Create a product model that will be the base of your product set
 1. Open the product form
 1. Click on the `Associations` tab
-1. Select the association type with quantities
+1. Select the association type with quantities you created (please read our [Association Types](manage-your-association-types.html#create-an-association-type-with-quantities) documentation for more information.)
   ![Select an association type](../img/Products_Products_Associations_Select_Association_type.png)
 1. Click on `Add associations`
 1. The picker to select product or product models opens